openshift/ci-docs/content/en/docs/architecture/ci-operator-internals/_index.md

 tests are executed on, both hard and soft TTLs are set on the `Namespace` and the [`ci-ns-ttl-controller`](https://github.com/openshift/ci-ns-ttl-controller) is used to enforce the TTLs and reap namespaces when TTLs have expired.
-Both a hard and a soft TTL are set on the namespaces; the hard TTL describes how much time can pass after the creation of the `Namespace` before it is reaped, the soft TTL described how much time can pass without any active `Pod`s in the `Namespace` before it is reaped.
+Both a hard and a soft TTL are set on the namespaces; the hard TTL ([`cleanupDuration`, currently 12 hours][cleanupDuration]) describes how much time can pass after the creation of the `Namespace` before it is reaped, the soft TTL ([`idleCleanupDuration`, currently 1 hour][idleCleanupDuration]) describes how much time can pass without any active `Pod`s in the `Namespace` before it is reaped.
 Whichever TTL is reached first triggers reaping.

 # Build Graph Traversal